 As an example: 5 of you are leaving Frankfurt to go to Munich or Würzburg – Purchase a “Gruppenkarte” from the RMV section of the ticket machine for travel to Kahl (right on the Bavarian border) for 29.10 €, then go to the DB section of the ticket machine and buy your Bayern Laender ticket.
 You can get on and off your train where ever and whenever you want.
 Perhaps you have seen a cute town.
 Get off, explore, have lunch and then continue traveling.
 I try to plan my trip on weekdays to leave Frankfurt about 08:30 so that the Laender ticket goes into effect by the time I reach that Land.
 You can get non-stop trains to Würzburg and to Koblenz from Frankfurt.
 You do not have to get off the train when it crosses a state border, just stay on it all the way.

 * Quer Durchs Land Ticket– (or in English, All Across Germany) can be used weekdays after 09:00 and on weekends at any time.
 Regional trains, 2nd class only.
 Buy this from the DB ticket machines just like the other tickets or from the DB counter.
-Price is 44 € for the 1st person and 8 € for each extra person, for up to 5 people total.
+Price is 42 € for the 1st person and 7 € for each extra person, for up to 5 people total.
 Children 14 and under, ride free with their parents or grandparents.
+Names of all 5 adults must be written on the ticket.

 * Dauer Spezial – These tickets for 29 or 39 euro, are great for riding the ICE to Berlin or Paris or Munich, but you really have to catch them far in advance.
 They go on sale 3 months ahead of time and are only sold in limited amounts.
 You cannot change the date or time once you get them and if you miss your train, you can’t just take the next one.
 They are a fabulous bargain if you can get them, just keep your eye on the DB site and plan your vacations well ahead of time.